Douglas v Hello! Ltd

-was a series of cases in which Michael Douglas and Catherine Zeta-Jones challenged unauthorised photos of their wedding in the English courts.
-The case resulted in OK!
-Magazine being awarded £1,033,156.
+was a series of cases in which Michael Douglas and Catherine Zeta-Jones challenged the unauthorised use of photographs of their wedding in the English courts.
+The case resulted in OK! magazine being awarded £1,033,156.

 Facts

 Michael Douglas and Catherine Zeta-Jones agreed a deal with OK! magazine which would give the company exclusivity over their wedding which took place in 2000 at the Plaza Hotel in New York.
-According to the deal the couple were to approve the selection of photographs used by OK! magazine.
+According to the deal, the couple were to approve the selection of photographs used by OK! magazine.
 In order to ensure the exclusivity there was strict security of the event and no guests were allowed to take photographs, the event was closed to the media and guests were told to surrender any equipment which could be used to take photographs.
-However a freelance photographer Rupert Thorpe, son of the former British politician Jeremy Thorpe, managed to get into the wedding and take photographs of the couple.
+However a freelance photographer Rupert Thorpe, son of the former British politician Jeremy Thorpe, managed to secure access to the wedding and take photographs of the couple.
 This photographer then sold the images to Hello magazine which had earlier attempted to bid for the photographs.
 The deal with OK!
 Magazine was worth £1,000,000.